United Kingdom

 The UK taxes carbon emissions directly through two mechanisms – the Climate Change Levy (CCL) and the Carbon Price Support (CPS).
 The CCL is a downstream tax that must be paid by larger businesses that consume electricity, gas or other fuels.
 The CPS applies upstream to electricity generators that use gas, LPG or solid fuels.
 The government has received close to £2 billion per year in tax revenue from the CCL.
 Failure to pay the CCL can result in prosecution for tax evasion alongside civil and criminal penalties.
 CCL rates for natural gas will increase over time, whereas electricity will decrease slightly.

 Taxes on fuel existed before widespread climate change awareness, but function as an indirect carbon tax given the emissions intensity of various fuels.
 The UK’s Fuel Duty, which applies to petrol and diesel, is therefore highly relevant to climate change.
-The fuel duty has been frozen at 57.95p per litre since 2010, with a temporary cut in effect from March 2022.
-Many have argued that the freezing the tax, rather than letting it rise with inflation, has increased emissions, and that it is not compatible with the UK’s net zero target.[2]
+However, the UK government reduced the fuel duty from 57.95p to 52.95p per litre in March 2022 to help abate the cost-of-living crisis, and the reduction would remain until March 2025.
+Many have argued that the freezing the tax, rather than letting it rise with inflation, has increased emissions, and that it is not compatible with the UK’s net zero target.[3]
+In April 2024, the House of Lords urged the UK government to consider replacing the fuel duty with road pricing to encourage EV uptake, though the Treasury has denied any imminent changes to the current tax mix.[4]

 The Landfill Tax is another relevant mechanism that does not specifically target climate change.
 Although the Landfill Tax primarily aims to reduce waste, this can in turn reduce emissions – in consideration that around 4% of the UK’s emissions come from the waste management sector.
 Indeed, potential to emit greenhouse gases is part of the criteria that the government uses to evaluate whether materials should pay a lower Landfill Tax rate.
+The Landfill tax rate was increased from £102.10 to £103.70 per tonne in April 2024.
 Similarly, the Plastic Packaging Tax introduced in April 2022 may reduce the use of non-recycled plastics, the production of which is a significant source of greenhouse gas emissions.
-There was an increase to the rate of the tax in April 2023, in line with the Consumer Price Index.
+This likely explains the frequent revisions made to the Plastic Packaging tax rates, which saw consecutive increases in April 2023 and Aril 2024 in line with the Consumer Price Index.

 There is growing evidence that public concern for environmental issues is influencing developments in climate risk policy, as evidenced in a 2023 amendment to the UK Infrastructure Bank Act, which has introduced new rules around public funding support for UK water firms.
 Under the policy, companies are unable to be funded by Bank support, including tax receipts, if they do not provide “a costed, time limited plan demonstrating they are committed to preventing discharge.”[5]
 This change makes clear the duty water companies have to ensure their services do not negatively impact water quality across the UK, and the financial consequences of not meeting planning requirements.

+These issues call for a root and branch analysis of the tax system, rather than piecemeal revision of tax rates.
 Some proposals explored in this page, including expanding the UK’s emissions trading system and introducing a carbon border adjustment mechanism, would address these gaps.
+Green Alliance, in collaboration with other environmental organisations, has published a report under the TransformTax project that outlines the principles that should be followed in reforming the tax system.
+The principles could be broadly summarised into four main pillars, namely (i) aligning with climate and environmental goals, (ii) taxing fairly and responsibly, (iii) ensuring effectiveness, and (iv) recognising limitations.
 Finally, it is important to note that there is general agreement that, while tax is a highly effective policy mechanism for addressing climate change, it is not sufficient on its own and should be accompanied by other policy measures such as regulation and investment in new technologies.

 Tax relief